skerschb/docs-tutorials/source/includes/iterate_all_noshellcursor.rst

      - id: java-sync
        content: |

-         Create a method to print the results of the iteration
+         You can implement a ``com.mongodb.Block`` to print the results of the iteration

          .. class: copyable-code
          .. code-block:: sh